yongyi781/fiery/README.md

-# My Website (server-side)
+# My other website

-This is the portion of my website that has everything that requires a server.
+This is my second website, mainly for hosting interactive demos.

 The website is hosted at https://fiery.pages.dev/.